 Grants is a bit of a sprawl and our hotel is a bit of a walk from where we arrive.
 We call the local trail angel to solicit a ride but have no luck.
 No luck hitching either.
 We head to McDonald’s to use their wifi and bathrooms before heading next door to Sonic for some drinks and wings (might as well go to all the fast food restaurants while we have the chance).

 Fortunately, the trail angel calls us back and we get a ride to the other end of town where we resupply and buy beer at Walmart (and where I buy myself a new, lighter pair of camp shoes for $4 – some Batman-branded flip-flops).

-NOTE: the beer selection at the Walgreens is far superior to that of Walmart.
+NOTE: The beer selection at Walgreens is far superior to that of Walmart.